ash-project/ash/documentation/topics/code-interface.md

 code_interface do
   define_for Helpdesk.Support

-  define :open_ticket, args: [:subject] end
+  define :open, args: [:subject] end
 ```

-This simple setup now allows you to open a ticket with `Helpdesk.Support.Ticket.open_ticket(subject)`.
-You can cause it to raise errors instead of return them with `Helpdesk.Support.Ticket.open_ticket!(subject)`.
-For information on the options and additional inputs these defined functions take, look at the generated function documentation, which you can do in iex with `h Helpdesk.Support.Ticket.open_ticket`.
+This simple setup now allows you to open a ticket with `Helpdesk.Support.Ticket.open(subject)`.
+You can cause it to raise errors instead of return them with `Helpdesk.Support.Ticket.open!(subject)`.
+For information on the options and additional inputs these defined functions take, look at the generated function documentation, which you can do in iex with `h Helpdesk.Support.Ticket.open`.
 For more information on the code interface, read the DSL documentation: {{link:ash:dsl:resource/code_interface}}.

 ## Using the code interface

 If the action is an update or destroy, it will take a record or a changeset as its *first* argument.
 If the action is a read action, it will take a starting query as an *opt in the last* argument.

 All functions will have an optional last argument that accepts options.
-Those options are:

-#{Spark.OptionsHelpers.docs(Ash.Resource.Interface.interface_options(nil))}
+See `Ash.Resource.Interface.interface_options/1` for valid options.

 For reads: